-As part of our on-boarding process, our suppliers are required to read and acknowledge Social Value for Suppliers
+As part of our on-boarding process, our suppliers are required to read and acknowledge our Supplier Social Value

-Guidance and our Supplier Modern Slavery Act Guidance.
+Policy and Guidance for Mitie Suppliers on Modern Slavery and Human Trafficking.
 These documents set out key requirements for our suppliers including, amongst other things, the mitigation of risks associated with slavery and human trafficking.
 It is made available on our external website which makes our expectations clear, and improves the accessibility and transparency of our processes for suppliers